 It is quite challenging to get into a Business School of your choice.
 You have to unlock several stages or hurdles to step into the B-School of your dreams finally.
 The final hurdle before going to a B-School is the Graduate Management Admission Test (GMAT).
 It is an academic criterion required by the candidate applying for admission in a B-School.
-Especially, if your aim is to get into foreign B-Schools, GMAT is mandatory.
+Especially, if your aim is to get into foreign B-Schools, the GMAT is mandatory.
 You can find in detail here why GMAT has an edge over other entrance exams.

 The main aim of the GMAT is to analyze the candidate’s verbal, reading, written, and quantitative skills before getting admitted for the Graduate Management Program.
-The purpose of GMAT is almost the same as CAT, which is to evaluate a candidate in terms of their ability to perform in an MBA program.
+The purpose of the GMAT is almost the same as CAT, which is to evaluate a candidate in terms of their ability to perform in an MBA program.

+A commonly asked question by MBA candidates is why GMAT over CAT or XAT?
 CAT remains the most popular choice in terms of getting into a management program in India.
 But the scope of GMAT is huge in terms of doing an MBA program outside India, in foreign countries.
 GMAT is an excellent choice for those who are looking to take up executive MBA programs.
 GMAT is the key that will help to get admission into premier institutes like IIMs and IITs.

 Why is the Scope of GMAT Broader in India Than Others?